heseltime/heseltime.github.io/pages/portfolio.md

 * scrollytelling with Scrollama

-# Classic Scripting Small-Scale Project (Vanilla PHP): Public-Private Pattern, Simple Database Connectivity ('23, #SoftwareEngineering)
+# Classic Scripting Small-Scale Project (Vanilla PHP): Public-Private Pattern, Simple Database Connectivity ('23, #SoftwareEngineering: Scripting)

 What it says on the tin!